Accessing Your CES

 Step 1: Follow the Financial Aid Process

 - Verification: After your FAFSA is processed, your college may require you to submit additional income documentation (i.e. tax return transcript, W-2, non-filer form) before financial aid can be awarded.
 It is crucial to submit all required documents promptly.
+Learn more about this process.

 - Accept your financial aid: Be sure to accept your financial aid, usually through your college portal.
 Accept all grants and scholarships.
 Accept only $2,500 of the Direct Subsidized Loan and decline the full amount of the Direct Unsubsidized Loan, unless advised otherwise by GPS.
+Learn more about this requirement.

 Step 2: Submit Forms to GPS